xinyee20/tp/docs/DeveloperGuide.md

 1. `GroupManager` will then remove the group from its `UniqueList`.
 1. If the above steps are all successful, `DelGrpCommand` will then create a `CommandResult` object and return the result.

-The sequence diagram below documents the execution.
+The Sequence Diagram given in Figure 5.2.2.1 below documents the execution.

 <p align="center">
 <img src="images/developerGuide/GroupManagerSequenceDiagram.png" alt="Class diagram for GroupManager" width="590"></p>